lennertvhoy/lms-platform/technical_document.md

 Great.
-I’ll now create a comprehensive, step-by-step implementation plan to build a local-first, production-ready Python system (developed using Cursor and tested with GitHub Actions) for AI-powered training content monitoring and updates.
-This will use Azure OpenAI, with guidance for integrating Form Recognizer and Cognitive Search, fallback options if those aren’t available, and include cost-saving strategies.
-I’ll also guide you on how to prompt the Cursor AI assistant effectively for each development step.
+I'll now create a comprehensive, step-by-step implementation plan to build a local-first, production-ready Python system (developed using Cursor and tested with GitHub Actions) for AI-powered training content monitoring and updates.
+This will use Azure OpenAI, with guidance for integrating Form Recognizer and Cognitive Search, fallback options if those aren't available, and include cost-saving strategies.
+I'll also guide you on how to prompt the Cursor AI assistant effectively for each development step.

-I’ll notify you once your tailored implementation plan is ready.
+I'll notify you once your tailored implementation plan is ready.

 # AI-Driven Training Content Monitoring & Update System – Implementation Guide